Deepeshac2890/photo_bin/README.md

 Future Features :

-1.Login and Registration to access premium features.
-Make High Defination Download premium feature.
+1. Login and Registration to access premium features.
+2. Make High Defination Download premium feature.
-2.Share Feature to share the Image.
+3. Share Feature to share the Image.
-3.Like and Bookmark the Images.
+4. Like and Bookmark the Images.